bpucker/MybMonday/README.md

 ### MybMonday posts will become less frequent ###
-Due to a lack of recent open access publications about the MYB transcription factors, the frequency of posts will be decreased.
+Due to a lack of recent open access publications about the MYB transcription factors, the frequency of posts will decrease.
 However, we are happy to share high quality findings once they get published.